xinxuanliu/handy-workflow/README.md

 2025-04-16

 1. Calculate the size of the disk:
-   - Size is the number of 512-byte blocks contained in the RAM disk
+   - Size is the number of 512-byte blocks contained in the RAM disk.
-   - For example, size=2048 means a RAM disk of 1MB, size=2097152 means 1GB
+   - For example, size=2048 means a RAM disk of 1MB, size=2097152 means 1GB.
 2. Substitute name and size of the disk in examples below:
    *The touch command at the end tells Spotlight not to needlessly index it.
 Yet, it might not be correlated with the performance.*
    - Create a RAM disk of 2GB named RAMDisk in APFS format, run in termial: